rodyrahi/creditscoreML/README.md

-## Created a Machine learning Project That allows you to Pridict creadit code score
+## Created a Machine learning Project That allows you to Pridict creadit card score
 Processes used to create the project
 - Data Cleaning and Data Pre-Processing is done to clean the data so that its easy to work with for futher process
 - The data has 28 diffrenet columns